envoyproxy/nighthawk/README.md

 --listener-address-file <>
 Location where the service will write the final address:port on which the Nighthawk grpc service listens.
 Default empty.
-Not applicable to the request source service.

 --listen <address:port>
 The address:port on which the Nighthawk gRPC service should listen.